obokhove/FDnumerics2024/FEM/readme.md

 - Bokhove and Kalogirou 2016: Lecture Notes on the Theory of Water Waves, Edited by: Bridges, Groves and Nicholls, London Mathematical Society Lecture Notes Series 426, 226-259 https://www1.maths.leeds.ac.uk/~obokhove/lms-cup2015.pdf

 ## Firedrake simulation instructions
 See codes' folders.
+TBD.

-## Paraview instructions
+## Paraview instructions TBD
 See codes' folders.
+TBD.

 :new: *Warning* (via TH from IT): When other modules have been loaded incompatible libraries then Paraview may not work.
 E.g., the "anaconda3" module will cause Qt problems with "paraview".
 Clean environment by running: